2019 1

 Brane-Cantenac 94-95 Cantenac Brown 94 Dauzac 94 Desmirail 94 du Tertre 93 Eyrins 92 Ferrière 94 Giscours 95 d'Issan 93 Kirwan 95 Labégorce 93 La Tour de Mons 89 Lascombes 93-94 Malescot Saint-Exupéry 93 Margaux 98-100 Marojalia 91 Marquis d'Alesme 94 Marquis de Terme 94 Marsac Seguineau 88 Monbrison 94 Palmer 97+ Pavillon Rouge de Margaux 94 Prieuré-Lichine 93 Rauzan Gassies 94 Siran 93

-Solid showing of wines from this commune - however, less spectacular than in Pauillac.
+This a solid showing of wines from this commune - however, they are less spectacular than in Pauillac.

 Chateau Margaux impressed greatly with an incredibly scented nose, sophisticated and refined touch, astonishing complexity, and length.
 Simply a proper "iron fist in the velvet glove"!
 Amazing stuff.
 14% alcohol.
 90% Cabernet Sauvignon, 4% Merlot, 4% Cabernet Franc and 2% Petit Verdot.